-Each member is provided with a list of candidates who have been selected by five or more Committee members.
+Each member is provided with a list of candidates who have been selected by four or more Committee members, as well as all new candidates.
 Reference checks and confidential inquiries are then completed, unless that process has already been conducted within the last two years in relation to another vacancy.
 These inquiries may include judiciary, court officials, lawyers, law associations, community and social service organizations, plus the named references provided by the candidate.
 Once the reference checks and confidential inquiries are completed, the Committee meets to discuss the information obtained and to select candidates to be interviewed.